 HOW WE WORK

-CASA-NYC is called in to help with the most difficult and complex cases.
-A child may have been a victim of violence; he may have physical or learning disabilities, or special emotional and/or psychological needs.
+CASA-NYC is often called in to help with the most difficult and complex cases, ranging from physical or sexual abuse to children with severe mental or emotional disabilities.

 No other organization exists to advocate in this way for New York City foster youth.
 By providing individualized attention and being involved in all aspects of the court’s proceedings, CASA advocates play an invaluable role in a foster child’s life.